gmendez7932/Coffee-Maker/README.md

 5. User can use this to view the orders that the application has made that session
 6. User can use this to exit the code.

-Black Coffee: Handles BlackCoffee specific tasks
+BlackCoffee: Handles BlackCoffee specific tasks

 Coffee: Interface for many Coffee objects

-Coffee Decorator: Parent Class for Coffee Add-ons Coffee Order: Class to handle lists of coffee orders and their functions
+CoffeeDecorator: Parent Class for Coffee Add-ons

+CoffeeOrder: Class to handle lists of coffee orders and their functions

-Espresso: Handles Espresso specific tasks Inventory.txt: Where the inventory is read and written to
+Espresso: Handles Espresso specific tasks

+Inventory.txt: Where the inventory is read and written to

 Main: WHere user runs and interacts with application

 WithFlavor: Handles Flavor related ingredients

 WithHotWater: Handles Hot Water ingredient specific tasks

 WithMilk: Handles Milk ingredient specific tasks

 WithSugar: Handles Sugar ingredient specific tasks

 WithWhippedCream: Handles Whipped Cream ingredient specific tasks